 The Authority shall evaluate the GC's past performance in addition to the requirements as indicated on the General Contractor Experience Certification form.
 The Authority reserves the right to deny a project's funding where a proposed contractor does not meet the standards established in this certification, or if the contractor's history with the authority does not meet a high-quality standard of construction expected to be provided for all projects.

-As part of the Application for Multifamily Financing, IHDA requires applicants to contract with a general contractor.
-This contract should be executed using the latest edition of contract form AIA A102 Standard Form of Agreement Between Owner and Contractor, the latest edition of contract form AIA A201 General Conditions of the Contract for Construction without modifications, and IHDA's rider.
+IHDA requires applicants to contract with a general contractor, using the latest edition of contract form AIA A102 Standard Form of Agreement Between Owner and Contractor, the latest edition of contract form AIA A201 General Conditions of the Contract for Construction without modifications, and IHDA's rider.